 Spring in Norway (March to May)

 In Norway, spring begins rather rapidly and can be anything but predictable.
-As the temperature begins to rise, the snow and ice-capped mountains begin to melt, and with this comes an abundance of natural waterfalls and budding wildflowers.
-In fact, at this time of year, the blooming countryside resembles a scene from the Sound of Music more than anything else.
+As the temperature rises, the snow and ice-capped mountains begin to melt, and with this comes an abundance of natural waterfalls and budding wildflowers.
+In fact, at this time of year, the blooming countryside resembles a scene from "The Sound of Music" more than anything else.

-Be warned if you are planning to time your trip with these natural occurrences, though, as they have been known to start as early as February or as late as May.
-It is also smart to be prepared for sudden weather changes, as spring can mean sunny mornings and rainy afternoons, all in a single day.
-That being said, this time of year is arguably the most picturesque, and you aren't likely to run into as many fellow travelers—it's a great time to visit uber-popular sites like Trolltunga and Pulpit Rock without the crowds.
+Be warned if you're planning to time your trip with these natural occurrences, though, as they have been known to start as early as February or as late as May.
+It's also smart to be prepared for sudden weather changes, as spring can mean sunny mornings and rainy afternoons, all in a single day.
+That being said, this time of year is arguably the most picturesque, and you aren't likely to run into as many fellow travelers—it's a great time to visit uber-popular sites like Trolltunga and Preikestolen (Pulpit Rock) without the crowds.

 Learn More